 Maybe you are counting calories.
 Perhaps you don’t want to end up with leftovers.
 Maybe you never make enough for your kids to share.
 No matter your reason, sometimes it’s just makes life easier to know.

 How do I do this without dirtying a pile of measuring cups and spoons?
 A kitchen scale!

 Simply place the pitcher on your scale and hit the “tare” button to zero it out.
 Add the ingredients, pressing tare between each one, to measure exactly how much goes into the pitcher.
-Best of all you do it without dirtying a single measuring cup.
+Best of all you do it without dirtying a single measuring utensil.

-What are the steps for making homemade smoothies?
+What are the steps to make smoothies?

 Homemade smoothies are one of the easiest things to make in the kitchen.
 In fact, there are only 5 simple steps.

 - Wash the fruits and vegetables.
 Peeling, removing pits, seeds, and bad spots as needed.